 Just off the Beaten Path

-Tucked away from Africa’s more travelled safari circuits, destinations like Kafue, the Caprivi, and the Kalahari offer a rich contrast to classic routes like the Serengeti, Okavango Delta, or Kruger.
-These lesser-known regions combine vast wild spaces, distinctive ecosystems, and an unhurried, exploratory pace that rewards travelers with an altogether different rhythm of safari.
+Beyond Africa’s more traveled safari circuits, regions like Kafue, the Caprivi, and the Kalahari offer a quieter contrast to classic routes such as the Serengeti, Okavango Delta, and Kruger.
+These lesser-known areas suit travelers interested in remote African safaris, wide open spaces, distinct ecosystems, and a slower pace of travel just off the beaten path.

 From the remote floodplains of Kafue and the riverine mosaic of the Caprivi to the stark beauty of the Kalahari’s desert heart, each adds depth and originality to journeys seeking a more layered and surprising Africa.